dotnet/csharplang/proposals/collection-expressions-inline.md

 ### Construction

-The elements of a nested collection expression within a spread can be added to the containing collection instance without requiring an intermediate collection.
+The elements of a nested collection expression within a spread can be added to the containing collection instance directly, without instantiating an intermediate collection.

-The [*construction*](https://github.com/dotnet/csharplang/blob/main/proposals/csharp-12.0/collection-expressions.md#construction) section is updated as follows:

-> * For each element in order:
->   * If the element is an *expression element* ...
->   * If the element is a *spread element* then one of the following is used:
->     * **If the spread element expression is a *collection expression*, then the collection expression elements are evaluated in order as if the elements were in the containing collection expression.**
+The elements of the nested collection expression are evaluated in order within the nested collection.
+There is no implied evaluation order between the elements of the nested collection and other elements within the containing collection expression.
->     * **If the spread element expression is a *conditional expression*, then the condition is evaluated and if `true` the second-, otherwise the third-operand is evaluated as if the operand was an element in the containing collection expression.**
->     * ...

-*Is there any implied order of evaluation of the elements in the nested collection expression with respect to the following elements in the containing collection expression?*

 ### Type inference

-No changes are made to the [*type inference*](https://github.com/dotnet/csharplang/blob/main/proposals/csharp-12.0/collection-expressions.md#type-inference) section.
+No changes are made for [*type inference*](https://github.com/dotnet/csharplang/blob/main/proposals/csharp-12.0/collection-expressions.md#type-inference).
 Since *type inference* from a spread element relies on the *iteration type* of the spread element expression, and since collection expressions do not have a *type* or an *iteration type*, there is no type inference from a collection expression nested within a spread element.

 The relevant part of the [*type inference*](https://github.com/dotnet/csharplang/blob/main/proposals/csharp-12.0/collection-expressions.md#type-inference) section is included here for reference: